Last Updated: 15/March/2026

 Care for Your Body to Care for Your Mind

 Meeting bodily requirements is crucial to emotional stability.
-Check the essentials upon restarting.
-Drink enough water?
-Do you eat daily?
-Can you keep up with your body movements?
-These problems might make worry worse and more acute.
+Check the essentials when restarting.
+Drink enough water.
+Eat daily.
+Move your body.
+These small actions help reduce worry and improve energy.

 Prepare a simple lunch or breakfast for the next day to set yourself up for success.
-There is no need for strict meal planning in this situation.
-Eliminating one friction point reduces nerve shock.
+There is no need for strict meal planning.
+Eliminating one friction point reduces stress.

 Set an Honest Aim and Be Satisfied